emilyastranova/proxmox-auto-install-script/README.md

 This repository contains a convenient auto-install script for Proxmox VE, designed to streamline the installation process on Debian-based systems.
 The script automates several steps, including network configuration, repository setup, kernel installation, and optional package installation.

-## Prerequisites

-Before using this script, ensure that you have the following prerequisites installed:

-- Git: `sudo apt install git -y`

 ## Quick Start

 Copy and paste this into your terminal and run as the `root` user: